 The following morning, we take a local train to the busy Tokyo Station and board the Shinkansen bullet train to Kyoto.

 It’s our first time on these trains and it’s impressive.
 The seats are comfortable and there’s plenty of room to place your luggage.
 With power plugs, and internet coverage on that part of the route, the 3 ½ hour trip whizzes by much like the countryside around us.

 We soon arrive at Kyoto Station, a modern and futuristic high-tech station.
-Being a busy period, accommodation is scarce in Kyoto but we’ve manage to book a serviced apartment Citadines Karasuma-Gojo Kyoto.
-This apart-hotel is conveniently located 20 minute walk from the station or 1 subway stop from Kyoto Station.
+Being a busy period, accommodation is scarce in Kyoto but we’ve managed to book a serviced apartment Citadines Karasuma-Gojo Kyoto.
+This apart-hotel is conveniently located 20-minute walk from the station or 1 subway stop from Kyoto Station.

 Even though central Kyoto is modern, you don’t need to venture far to discover the ancient.
 Best described as Japan’s cultural heart, it was the capital of Japan for more than 1000 years until 1868 and boasts 2000 temples and shrines as well as imperial palaces and gardens.
 It’s a wonderful spot to introduce children to temples and zen gardens but it’s easy for them to get temple-overload so choose your temples wisely.

 Walk the Philospher’s Stroll & Visit Temples

 After reading about the many tourist destinations, we start by walking The Philosopher’s Stroll, so named for the philosophers who have walked along pondering deep thoughts.
 This is a 1.6km scenic canal walk that’s dotted with temples, shrines and shops.
 (It takes us 3 hours to complete the walk and visit the temples as we took breaks in the heat).